top of page

 What is GEMMA*?

 GEMMA* is a consortium of international researchers who have been awarded research funding from the EU.
-We will conduct ground-breaking research that will for the first time follow children from 0-36 months of age, who are siblings of autistic children.
+We will conduct ground-breaking research that will for the first time follow children who are siblings of autistic children.
 This research may lead to earlier diagnosis than is currently possible and help us understand why some children are autistic and others are not.

 Early Diagnosis

 Currently, there is on average of a 3 year waiting list to receive an autism assessment in Ireland.
-If you choose to participate in our study, we will follow your child’s development and will administer an autism assessment every six months.
-If your child is autistic, you will receive a diagnosis as early as possible which will allow you to access early intervention.
-If your child is not autistic, you will have access to this information at the earliest possible age.
+If you choose to participate in our study, we will follow your child’s development and will administer an autism assessment when they are one years old.

 Gastrointestinal Symptoms